tweag/nixpkgs-graph-explorer/client/README.md

 Following is an explanation of how to set up various development and production
 builds:

-# Development

-## Setting up a development environment - Docker
+## Setting up a development environment with Docker

 1. Ensure that `docker` and `docker-compose` are installed.
 2. Optionally update environment variables in `.env.dev`
-3. `docker-compose up` will build and run a development server
+3. `docker-compose up` will build and run the `flask` development server

-## Setting up a development environment - Virtualenv
+## Setting up a production environment with Docker

-## Running locally

-# Production

 1. Ensure that `docker` and `docker-compose` are installed.
 2. Update environment variables in `.env.prod`
-3. `docker-compose -f docker-compose.prod.yml up` will build and run a production server
+3. `docker-compose -f docker-compose.prod.yml up` will build and run a production server using `gunicorn`